 \subsubsection{Do quasars affect the LAE overdensity?}

 Fig. \ref{fig:lae_overdensity_comparison} compares the LAE overdensities around our quasars with those of galaxies with a similar $M_*$.
 We find that the LAE overdensity of J0844$-$0132 is much stronger than that of any of the galaxies with similar $M_*$, while the LAE overdensities in the remaining three quasars are comparable.
-This suggests that the LAE overdensities in the three regions fall within the range predicted from their $M_*$, with only J0844$-$0132 potentially exhibiting a distinctive overdensity.
-Assuming $\delta_\mathrm{LAE}$ of galaxies follows a simple Gaussian distribution centred on zero, and the LAE overdensity $\delta_\mathrm{LAE}=4.23\pm1.14$ in J0844$-$0132 is an outlier at $3.7\sigma$.
-The probability of this occurring is $2\times10^{-4}$, which is so small that it is unlikely to be considered a coincidence.
+This suggests that the LAE overdensities in the three regions fall within the range predicted from their $M_*$, with only J0844$-$0132 potentially exhibiting a distinctive overdensity of $\delta_\mathrm{LAE}=2.29\pm0.48$.

-The strong overdensity of J0844$-$0132 implies that some quasars could enhance the galaxy formation around them, an effect opposite to the negative feedback from quasars (e.g. photoevaporation). \citet{Zana2022} use a cosmological simulation to demonstrate that quasar feedback can enhance the star formation activity up to a few cMpc scale.
-They suggest that the outflow from the quasar supplies gas to its surroundings, triggers shock waves that enhance star formation efficiency, making the quasar's vicinity a potential site for star formation.
-The surrounding galaxies affected by this positive feedback from quasars may increase their luminosity, possibly resulting in the galaxy overdensity.
-Positive feedback from quasars may also increase the intrinsic number of surrounding galaxies as they stimulate the star formation in the surrounding gas, although the positive feedback only works efficiently in the vicinity of quasars.
-Otherwise, it is still possible that J0844$-$0132 resides in a very massive DMH highly exceeding the empirical stellar-to-halo mass ratio due to its large scatter.
-To verify the scenario, radiation-hydrodynamical simulations with high spatial resolution and large box sizes are necessary to evaluate the quasar feedback on their surrounding galaxies more accurately.
-In addition, observing the outflows from quasars and investigating the galaxies (e.g. [\ion{C}{II}] emitters) around the quasars displaying the sign of outflows is important to evaluate the impact of the quasar feedback from the observational aspect, which is possible by using ALMA.
+The strong overdensity of J0844$-$0132 implies that some quasars could enhance the galaxy formation around them, an effect opposite to the negative feedback from quasars (e.g. photoevaporation). \citet{Zana2022} use a cosmological simulation to demonstrate that quasar feedback can enhance the star formation activity.
+They suggest that the outflow from the quasar supplies gas to its surroundings and, triggers shock waves that enhance star formation efficiency, making the quasar's vicinity a potential site for star formation.
+The surrounding galaxies affected by this positive feedback from quasars may become more luminous, possibly resulting in the observed galaxy overdensity.
+Positive feedback from quasars may also increase the intrinsic number of surrounding galaxies as they stimulate star formation in the surrounding gas.
+However, it should be noted that the physical scale where positive feedback works efficiently is up to a few cMpc scale.
+Otherwise, it is possible that J0844$-$0132 resides in a very massive DMH significantly exceeding the empirical mean stellar-to-halo mass ratio due to its large scatter (e.g. \citealp{Behroozi2019}).
+To verify the scenario, radiation-hydrodynamical simulations with high spatial resolution and large box sizes are necessary to evaluate the effect of quasar feedback on their surrounding galaxies more accurately.
+In addition, using ALMA to observe the outflows from quasars and investigating the galaxies (e.g. [\ion{C}{II}] emitters) around the quasars displaying the sign of outflows is important to observationally test the impact of quasar feedback.